Deaddred-1/Try-at-ecommerce-site/README.md

-# SYLERA – Full Stack E-commerce Platform
+# SYLERA – A try at Full Stack E-commerce Platform

 SYLERA is a try at building a production-ready full-stack e-commerce web application built using the MERN ecosystem with Prisma + PostgreSQL.